 All other uses and disclosures of PHI will be made only with your authorization.
 You have the right to revoke such authorization at any time, in writing, except to the extent that we have already used or disclosed PHI in reliance on that authorization.

-Patient rights regarding your PHI
+Patient rights regarding your Protected Health Information

 - You have the right to access, copy or inspect your PHI.